THE WHEELS ARE TURNING…

 NO TAX RAISES

-Despite a flat levy this year, and a virtually flat levy the year before our village managed to pay its bills and still end the year with a surplus.
-The second in a row.
-Our recently-retired administrator helped our village stay within our means, as the board pursued new and exciting opportunities on the horizon.
+Despite a flat levy most years our village managed to pay its bills and still end the year with a surplus.
+The fourth budget in a row.
+Our administrator helped our village stay within our means, as the board pursued new and exciting opportunities on the horizon.
 I look forward to holding the line again in the years to come.
 Government is meant to serve the people, not to tax them into compliance.

 KEEPING GOVERNMENT SMALL/LOCAL